-While half the world is on a weight-loss mission, some of us are desperate to put on some pounds.
-Are you skinny and underweight?
-Your build is largely driven by your genes so it can be a tad difficult for a thin person to change their body frame.
-But don’t lose hope yet!
+While half the world is on a weight loss mission, some a re desperate to put on some pounds.
+Your build is largely driven by your genes, so if you are skinny, it can be a tad difficult to change your body frame.
+You may also have a high basal metabolic rate, which is keeping you thin.
+The metabolic rate goes down naturally with age.
+But you don’t have to wait that long!
 You can put on weight and modify your build to some extent by making some well-planned and consistent changes to your life.

 First things first!
-Check your Body Mass Index (BMI) to find out if you really are underweight.
+Check your body mass index (BMI) to find out if you really are underweight.
 That’s a figure you arrive at by dividing your weight in kilograms by the square of your height in meters.
 A BMI in the range of 18.5 to 24.9 is considered normal while a figure below 18.5 is considered to be underweight.1 Do keep in mind that it takes time to build lean body weight and that weight gain, much like weight loss, requires patience and consistency.
+And if you are not underweight but want to stop looking skinny, focus on building muscles rather than flab.

 Remember, it’s important to talk to your doctor first to ensure that any measures you take to gain weight are not detrimental in your individual case.2 You should also rule out any underlying health problem that’s stopping you from gaining weight.
 More on that later.